jakesimonds/disentangling-vae/README.md

 ###  B - VAE successfully factorized the CelebA dataset into meaningful latent varariables

 Borrowing some hyperparameters from the original disentangling-vae github my first interesting result was that Just as the paper promised, B-VAE could factorize the CelebA dataset into interesting latent dimensions.

+#### Manually adjusting number of latent variables, z

 ```commandline
 !python /content/disentangling-vae/main.py {FOLDER_NAME} -d celeba -l betaB --lr 0.0005 -b 256 -e 150
 ```
 <img src="Colab_Implementation_Files/figs/training_first_run.png" width=1500>

-We can

-Noticing that the number of latent dimensions was a tunable hyper-parameter, I repeated the above experimental conditions with the number of latent variables, z, cut from 10 (default) to 5.
+Though some of the latent traversals (looking across the ten rows right-to-left) are not immediately intelligible, some are!

+Also of note I think is that we can see relatively smooth transitions along the latent traversals.

+#### Number of latent channels reduced 50% (from 10 (default) to 5)

 ```commandline
 !python /content/disentangling-vae/main.py {FOLDER_NAME} -d celeba -l betaB --lr 0.0005 -b 256 -z 5 -e 150